Alextopher/mahoney-best/content/robotics/abstraction.md

 }
 ```

-The really magic part of the new command framework is the options we're given to compose these commands together.
+The magic part of the new command framework is the options we're given to compose these commands together.
 Here I'll give you a taste, but to learn more you're going to have to read the WPILib written documentation and JavaDocs.

 ```java
 public class RobotContainer {